insurance changes

 an overview of insurance changes and new non-lapsing binding nominations from 1 July 2026

-We're also adding a new feature that all HESTA members will soon be able to access – non-lapsing binding death benefit nominations.
+We've also added a new feature that all HESTA members can access – non-lapsing binding death benefit nominations.

-These changes start on 1 July 2026.
+These changes started on 1 July 2026.
 For full details on all changes, read the Significant Event Notice (PDF).

 some highlights